cutthroat78/sionnach.xyz/content/ansible.md

 1. ```export ANSIBLE_GATHERING=explicit```
 2. ```ansible-playbook playbook.yml```

-Remember that with this method, the environment variable will persist until the shell is exited
+Remember that with this method, the environment variable will only be set for this user and will persist until the shell is exited

 #### How to Figure Out What The Equivalent Environment Variable is for a Ansible Config File Parameter

 For most options options in Ansible config files, the environment variable equivalent will be the name of the parameter (key part) in uppercase with ```ANSIBLE_``` in front of it

-Remember to check the documentation to see if this is correct before running an Ansible playbooks.
+Remember to check the documentation or use the ```ansible-config list``` command to see if this is correct before running an Ansible playbooks.
 The documentation has a section with all Ansible config environment variables here: [Environment Variables Section in Page: "Ansible Configuration Settings" — Ansible Documentation](https://docs.ansible.com/ansible/latest/reference_appendices/config.html#environment-variables)

-##### Example
+##### Example of How to Figure Out What The Equivalent Environment Variable is for a Ansible Config File Parameter

 In a Ansible config file we have:
 ```